Kennedy Sports and Recreation Center

 Sam and Martha Brumbaugh Fitness Center

 The fitness center was opened in 1997, and immediately gave Juniata a training facility on par with any Division III facility in the country.
 Financial support, including a lead gift from Juniata College Trustee Sam Brumbaugh and his wife, Martha, helped the project take shape.
 The Brumbaughs continue supporting the Fitness Center by making generous annual gifts for improvements.
-This facility consists of a main room and a speed and multiple direction room.
-The climate-controlled facility had further enhancements with new lighting, a sound system, wide screen flat-screen TVs, mirrors, and a sectioned glass wall at the front of the room.
+The center was redesigned and expanded during the summer of 2015.
+Approximately 600 square feet were added to the space by knocking out the walls between the main room and the former mat room.
+The new space was made possible thanks to the gifts of community members Carol and Ed Anderson.
+The climate-controlled facility also received further enhancements with new lighting, new flooring and new paint.

 The main room contains the following: